 The formula recognises that the costs of maintaining teenage children are usually more than the costs of younger children.
 The parents share the costs of their children in proportion to the percentage of each parent’s income that exceeds what is called the ‘self-support amount’ (the minimum amount the parent needs to support themselves).
 The self-support amount is calculated using the male total average weekly earnings published by the Australian Bureau of Statistics.
 The amount is revised annually and is published in the Child Support Guide on the Australian Government website.

 The formulas also recognise that caring for a child is a means of supporting the child, so the number of nights the child spends in each parent’s household is linked to the amount of child support each parent is assessed to pay.
 In special circumstances, the child support registrar may decide the percentage of care when the issue is actual care rather than the amount of care expected by care arrangements in place at the time.

-For details about the exact calculations of child support in any particular instance contact the DHS – Child Support or look at the self-help calculators on their website.
+For details about the exact calculations of child support in any particular instance contact Services Australia – Child Support or look at the self-help calculators on their website.